-This At-Home Beauty Tool Uses the Same Laser Technology as In-Office Devices
+This At-Home Laser Uses the Same Tech as In-Office Devices

 The NIRA laser helps reduce the signs of aging in as little as 90 days by transmitting a non-fractional, non-ablative laser fluence.
 According to New York-based board-certified dermatologist Dr. Hadley King, NIRA’s technology offers a triple-thronged approach to preventing and reversing the signs of aging in the dermis.
 “NIRA technology has the trifecta of doing three things when heating the dermis: killing old cells, which results in skin renewal, releasing heat shock protein to stimulate the building of new collagen, and untangling old collagen for collagen remodeling,” she says.

 This technology allows the laser to be gentle enough for at-home use while still being highly effective.
-In other words, the technology in NIRA’s lasers works the same as comparable professional devices, while still being painless and requiring zero downtime.
-In fact, NIRA says that you can expect to see even better results than a single in-office treatment if used as directed.
+In other words, the technology in NIRA’s lasers works the same as comparable professional devices while still being painless and requiring zero downtime.
+In fact, NIRA says that if used as directed, you can expect to see even better results than a single in-office treatment.

 NIRA v.
 In-Office Lasers